Coloring Problems on Bipartite Graphs of Small Diameter: Abstract

 \section{Abstract}

 We investigate a number of coloring problems restricted to bipartite graphs with bounded diameter.
-We prove that the $k$-\textsc{List Coloring}, \textsc{List $k$-Coloring}, and $k$-\textsc{Precoloring Extension} problems are $\NP$-complete on bipartite graphs with diameter at most $d$, for every $k\ge 4$ and every $d\ge 3$, and for $k=3$ and $d\ge 4$, and that \textsc{List $k$-Coloring} is polynomial when $d=2$ (i.e., on complete bipartite graphs) for every $k \geq 3$.
-Since $k$-\textsc{List Coloring} was already known to be $\NP$-complete on complete bipartite graphs, and polynomial for $k=2$ on general graphs, the only remaining open problems are \textsc{List $3$-Coloring} and $3$-\textsc{Precoloring Extension} when $d=3$.
+First, we investigate the $k$-\textsc{List Coloring}, \textsc{List $k$-Coloring}, and $k$-\textsc{Precoloring Extension} problems on bipartite graphs with diameter at most $d$, proving $\NP$-completeness in most cases, and leaving open only the \textsc{List $3$-Coloring} and $3$-\textsc{Precoloring Extension} problems when $d=3$.

-We also prove that the \textsc{Surjective $C_6$-Homomorphism} problem is $\NP$-complete on bipartite graphs with diameter at most~$4$, answering a question posed by Bodirsky, K\'ara, and Martin~[Discret.
-Appl.
-Math.
-2012].
-As a byproduct, we get that deciding whether $V(G)$ can be partitioned into 3 subsets each inducing a complete bipartite graph is $\NP$-complete.
-An attempt to prove this result was presented by Fleischner, Mujuni, Paulusma, and Szeider~[Theor.
-Comput.
-Sci.
-2009], but we realized that there was an apparently non-fixable flaw in their proof.
+Some of these results are obtained through a proof that the \textsc{Surjective $C_6$-Homomorphism} problem is $\NP$-complete on bipartite graphs with diameter at most~four.
+Although the latter result has been already proved~[Vikas, 2017], we present ours as an alternative simpler one.
+As a byproduct, we also get that \textsc{$3$-Biclique Partition} is $\NP$-complete.
+An attempt to prove this result was presented in~[Fleischner, Mujuni, Paulusma, and Szeider, 2009], but there was a flaw in their proof, which we identify and discuss here.

-Finally, we prove that the $3$-\textsc{Fall Coloring} problem is $\NP$-complete on bipartite graphs with diameter at most~$4$, and give a polynomial reduction from $3$-\textsc{Fall Coloring} on bipartite graphs with diameter~$3$ to $3$-\textsc{Precoloring Extension} on bipartite graphs with diameter~$3$.
-The latter result implies that if $3$-\textsc{Fall Coloring} is $\NP$-complete on these graphs, then the complexity gaps mentioned above for \textsc{List $k$-Coloring} and $k$-\textsc{Precoloring Extension} would be closed.
-This would also answer a question posed by~Kratochv\'il, Tuza, and Voigt~[Proc. of WG 2002].
+Finally, we prove that the $3$-\textsc{Fall Coloring} problem is $\NP$-complete on bipartite graphs with diameter at most~four, and prove that $\NP$-completeness for diameter three would also imply $\NP$-completeness of $3$-\textsc{Precoloring Extension} on diameter three, thus closing the previously mentioned open cases.
+This would also answer a question posed in~[Kratochvíl, Tuza, and Voigt, 2002].